 Kinesio tape – frequently used to increase blood flow to an injured area - can also be used to push the patella into the correct position.
 However, George says: “You can have it taped – but that’s a classic case of putting a plaster on the problem.
 The tape puts the knee back into the right position – what you need is for the tight muscles to relax so that it naturally goes into the right position.
 Taping is a really quick fix, but doesn’t work long term.”

-Posterior knee pain: pain at the back of the knee
+Posterior knee pain from cycling: pain at the back of the knee

 Whilst pain at the front of the knee often involves the quadriceps, pain at the back – called posterior knee pain – often has a lot to do with the hamstrings.